-The ability to predict behaviour is what our society is built on.
-We are each constantly making predictions about the behaviour of the people around us, yet many people believe that it is impossible to predict violent behaviour.
+The ability to predict behaviour is what society is built on.
+We constantly make predictions about the behaviour of the people around us, yet many people believe that it is impossible to predict violent behaviour.
 Gavin De Becker says that this is a myth perpetuated by the media, and I agree with him.

-De Becker uses his experience as a protection expert, as well as lots of data to help readers learn about the common danger signals that predators give.
-He advocates for women to listen to their intuition, especially when it's giving them a message of fear.
-These days, if we get a bad gut feeling about something, chances are that we're going to write it off.
-We don't want to be rude or paranoid, and our mind sets to work at once to debunk our own gut feeling so we can tell ourselves "it's probably nothing" and carry on with our day.
+De Becker advocates for women to listen to their intuition, especially when it's giving them a message of fear.
+These days if we get a bad feeling about something, chances are we'll write it off.
+Our mind sets to work at once to debunk our very own survival instincts so we can tell ourselves "it's probably nothing" and carry on with our day.

 It is these gut feelings that De Becker says are the most important ally in your protection.
-I have to agree.
-Perhaps among all the courses, the books, and the training, the ability to listen to your own survival instincts (the advanced product of the struggles of your ancestors) may be the most important thing you can do for your own safety.
-To help inform your intuition, De Becker lists some of the most common signals that predators give to betray their intentions.
+Perhaps among all the courses, the books, and the training, the ability to listen when your survival instincts speak to you may be the most important thing you can do for your own safety.
+To help inform that intuition, De Becker lists some of the most common signals that predators give to betray their intentions.

 The detectable signal of forced teaming is the projection of a shared purpose or experience where none really exists: saying things like "both of us"; "we're some team"; "how are we going to handle this?"; "now we're in trouble", etc.

 A woman and a man are waiting for a bus that's late.
 It's cold, rainy, and dark.
 The man strikes up a conversation with the woman using phrases like "how are we going to get home now?"
 Eventually he calls a friend for a ride and offers to take the woman home too.

 "The best cons make the victim want to participate" -Gavin De Becker